 First and foremost, practice good oral hygiene.
 This means brushing and flossing daily, and visiting the dentist regularly to detect and treat any developing issues before they get worse.
 In its very early stages, when tooth decay has begun weakening enamel but not yet destroyed it, it is actually possible to reverse the decay with good oral care.
 Besides brushing and flossing daily, good oral health tips that help strengthen our teeth include:

 Cutting down on snacking; particularly sugary, starchy, and sticky foods and drinks.

 Choosing mouth healthy foods and drinks, such as: cheese, eggs, dark leafy greens, crunchy veggies, wild-caught fish, green and black tea, water.

 Waiting 20-30 minutes after eating to brush.
 Our teeth are often more sensitive after eating, especially after eating something acidic.

 Drinking water after eating to help neutralize acidic plaque and rinse away sugary, acidic food debris from your teeth.

-Fluoridating: Be sure to drink fluoridated water and brush with an ADA-approved fluoridated toothpaste.
+Fluoridating: Be sure to drink fluoridated water and brush with ADA-approved fluoridated toothpaste.
 Fluoride works wonders to remineralize our teeth, strengthening them and making them more resistant to cavities.

-Some people have medical conditions that make them more prone to cavities, such as dry mouth due to medication (since saliva helps wash away plaque), or issues which increases the presence of acid in the mouth, such as chronic acid reflux or bulimia.
+Some people have medical conditions that make them more prone to cavities, such as dry mouth due to medication (since saliva helps wash away plaque), or issues that increase the presence of acid in the mouth, such as chronic acid reflux or bulimia.
 These people should be especially vigilant about their oral health routines, but with good and regular oral care, cavities can virtually always be prevented.